noname72/AgenticPoker/README.md

 # AgenticPoker Game

-A sophisticated poker game simulation featuring AI players powered by Large Language Models (LLMs).
+A poker game simulation featuring AI players powered by Large Language Models (LLMs).
 The system implements 5-card draw poker with intelligent agents that can reason about their decisions, learn from past hands, and engage in natural language table talk.

 ## Features